lowRISC/lowrisc-site/content/docs/untether-v0.2/kc705-sim.md

     set_property verilog_define [list FPGA FPGA_FULL] $obj
     #set_property verilog_define [list FPGA] $obj

-which effectively defaine the `FPGA_FULL` macro for FPGA simulation.
+which effectively defines the `FPGA_FULL` macro for FPGA simulation.

-Please rebuild the whole FPGA project to update the chenages:
+Please rebuild the whole FPGA project to update the change:

     make cleanall
     make project

-Unless DDR3 interface is the debugging target, it is strongly suggested NOT to enable this option.
+Unless DDR3 interface is the debugging target, it is strongely suggested NOT to enable this option.